Gregg L. Weiner

 - Representing Costco in an action filed in the SDNY arising out of the multi-billion dollar Ponzi scheme perpetrated by Tom Petters.
 The plaintiff, Ritchie Capital, alleged that Costco conspired with Petters and aided and abetted the Ponzi scheme, which involved fabricated purchase orders pursuant to which Costco allegedly had agreed to buy millions of dollars of name brand electronics from Petters.
 The plaintiffs were seeking in excess of $30 million in damages.
 The Court granted Costco’s motion to dismiss, and the decision was affirmed by the Second Circuit.

-- Representing a subsidiary of Deutsche Bank, German American Capital Corporation (GACC), in litigation filed in New York Supreme Court arising out of a luxury condominium project in Tribeca in Manhattan.
+- Representing a subsidiary of Deutsche Bank, German American Capital Corporation (GACC), in litigation filed in New York Supreme Court arising out of the borrower’s default on the mortgage and mezzanine loans related to a luxury condominium project in Tribeca in Manhattan.
 The Court granted GACC’s motion to dismiss.
 The matter was then affirmed on appeal to the First Department.